Archit0217/YelpCamp/README.md

 Click on the above link and sign up using a username and password.
 After logging in, create your own campground.

-Backend - Node.js, Passport.js (Authentication)
+Backend - Node.js, Passport.js (Authentication) <br>
-Frontend - Boostrap, HTML, CSS, EJS, jQuery
+Frontend - Boostrap, HTML, CSS, EJS, jQuery <br>
 Database - MongoDB